Riemann Zero Mean Curvature Examples in Lorentz-Minkowski Space: Riemann ZMC examples foliated by circles contained in spacelike planes

-We analyze when the function $u^3+\lambda u^2+u$ in the radicand is positive in order to determined the lower limit $q_0$ of the integrals (\ref{mz2}).
-The equation $u^3+\lambda u^2+u=0$ has three roots, namely, zero and, if exist,
+The radicand of this two-degree inequation is $q^3+\lambda q^2+q$.
+We analyze if it is positive in order to determined the lower limit $q_0$ of the integrals (\ref{mz2}).
+The equation $u^3+\lambda u^2+u=0$ has three roots, namely, $0$ and, if exist,